Understanding Interior Painting & Painter’s Costs

 The cost will vary depending on who you decide to hire to do the job.
 There are lots of companies out there that offer great pricing but end up providing sub-par work.

 Most contractors charge between $25 and $50 per man-hour, but rates can reach as high as $100, depending on the needs of the project.
-Prices also vary depending on the contractor’s pricing structure.
+Exterior house painting prices vary depending on the contractor’s pricing structure.
 Some contractors will bring along help from other trades.
 Needing additional companies will add to the overall cost too.

 Wanting the job started or completed quickly can alter the price as well.
 Are you asking a contractor to squeeze your project between or ahead of others?
 Anticipate an upcharge.
 In business, everything has a premium!